-Previously: Lars Sandahl Sørensen has an international background from senior executive roles in ISS World (Group CCO), SAS Group (Group CCO & CEO of SAS International), Visit Denmark (CEO) and the Confederation of Danish Industry.
-Recently he has also been a partner in AIMS International and advisor to European large cap Active ownership funds.
+Previously: An international background from senior executive roles in ISS World (Group CCO), SAS Group (Group CCO & CEO of SAS International), Visit Denmark (CEO) and the Confederation of Danish Industry.
+Partner at AIMS International and an advisor to European large cap active ownership funds.

-External directorships: NKT Holding A/S, The Danish Industry Foundation, the Board of Management and Business Policy Committee at the Confederation of Danish Industry, Industrial Employers in Copenhagen (IAK) and Sport Event Denmark.

-Education: Economics & Management from Kansai Gaidai University & St. Cloud University and Stanford University.
+External directorships: NKT Holding A/S, the Danish Industry Foundation, the Board of Management and Business Policy Committee at the Confederation of Danish Industry, Industrial Employers in Copenhagen (IAK) and Sport Event Denmark.
+Education: Economics & management from Kansai Gaidai University & St. Cloud University and Stanford University.
+Shareholding: 0.